 Macon Museum of Arts & Sciences

-With a planetarium, live animals along with rotating art exhibits, the Macon Museum of Arts and Sciences is a favorite with families.
-If you’ve got younger kids, I think a day trip from Atlanta is totally worth it just for this stop alone.
+The Macon Museum of Arts and Sciences is a favorite with families.
+It features a planetarium, live animals, and rotating art exhibits.
+If you have younger kids, I think a day trip from Atlanta is totally worth it just for this stop alone.

-Upstairs is the artist’s garret where kids have a multitude of opportunities to explore and create.
+Upstairs is the artist’s garret, where kids have many opportunities to explore and create.
 The main level is full of hands-on exhibits and the mini-zoo as well as a planetarium.
 Downstairs is the science exploration area – this is where my big kids had the most fun.

 Make sure you get outside and take the Sweetgum Trail.
 The pond there is full of frogs and turtles to spot!